 Relevance – 0 points.
 There was nothing that was relevant in this episode.
 No impact on future events or references to past events.

 Continuity – 0 points.
 There was little, if anything, that contributed to the continuity of the Trek universe or story continuity.
-What is detracted from and even contradicts the continuity is in the characters.
+Some of the editing mistakes hurt the continuity greatly.
+What greatly detracted from and even contradicts the continuity is in the characters.
 Walter Koenig has expressed that the episode was poorly written for Chekov’s character and that it was not how Chekov was originally seen.

 Character Development – 1 point.
 I suppose that we can give this story a point for the development of Chekov as he has more to do, but it is a stretch.
 Walter Koenig himself has said that this episode was written in a way that was inconsistent with his character, so I can only give it the one point.